-Good Voting Resource: General Voting Resource from the Federal Government
+Here’s a good voting resource: General Voting Resource from the Federal Government

 Step 2 — After you’re registered to vote, there are two ways to cast your ballot overseas:

-a) You can apply for an overseas ballot via your state’s election office by mailing in a form, having the ballot sent to you, and then mailing it back.
-A complicated process.
+(a) You can apply for an overseas ballot via your state’s election office by mailing in a form, having the ballot sent to you, and then mailing it back— a complicated process.